benley/pyglib/README.rst

 python-glog, and adds an app startup helper that deals with initialization boilerplate so you don't have to think about it.

+**NOTE:** you may also want to check out google.apputils.app_, (part of google-apputils_) which does something extremely similar to this module.
+If I had been aware of that project's existence in summer 2015, I probably would not have created this one.
+This module is considerably simpler and smaller in scope than google-apputils, so perhaps you'll still find it useful.

 Example usage:
 --------------